ScratchAddons/ScratchAddons/README.md

 Scratch Addons combines new and existing features and themes for the Scratch website and project editor into one easy-to-access and configurable browser extension.
 The mission is to provide a centralized, up-to-date platform for community development of new features and themes for Scratch.

-### What is an "addon"?
+### What is an addon?

-An addon is similar to an extension or a userscript, but they use special APIs provided by the Scratch Addons extension.
-These APIs allow addons to run scripts on a Scratch page (userscripts) or apply styles to the Scratch website (userstyles).
+An addon is one or more [userscripts](https://scratchaddons.com/docs/develop/userscripts/) or [userstyles](https://scratchaddons.com/docs/develop/userstyles/) that run on the Scratch website or project editor.

-Userscripts can use the `addon.*` JavaScript APIs, which allow them to obtain Scratch-related information (for example, get the current logged in user) and also use extension APIs (like sending notifications).
+Userscripts can use the `addon.*` JavaScript APIs provided by Scratch Addons, which allows them to obtain Scratch-related information like the currently logged in user and use extension APIs like sending notifications.

-Converting an existing extension or userscript into an addon, or writing your own, is very easy.
-[Check out the guide](https://scratchaddons.com/docs/develop/getting-started/creating-an-addon/).
+See the [documentation](https://scratchaddons.com/docs/develop/getting-started/addon-basics/) for more information about addons.

 ### If everything is an addon, what does Scratch Addons do?